apache/ignite/modules/spring-data/README.txt

 Apache Ignite Spring Module
 ---------------------------

-Apache Ignite Spring module provides resources injection capabilities and parser for Spring-based configuration XML files.
+Apache Ignite Spring Data module provides an integration with Spring Data framework.

-To enable Spring module when starting a standalone node, move 'optional/ignite-spring' folder to 'libs' folder before running 'ignite.{sh|bat}' script.
+To enable Spring Data module when starting a standalone node, move 'optional/ignite-spring-data' folder to 'libs' folder before running 'ignite.{sh|bat}' script.
 The content of the module folder will be added to classpath in this case.

-Importing Spring Module In Maven Project
+Importing Spring Data Module In Maven Project
 ----------------------------------------

 If you are using Maven to manage dependencies of your project, you can add Spring module